encoredev/encore/README.md

 ## Open Source

 The Encore infrastructure SDK, parser, compiler, and CLI are all Open Source.
-A free Encore account is needed to unlock features like distributed tracing, secrets management, and deploying to cloud enviornments, as this functionality is orchestrated by the Encore Platform.
+A free Encore account is needed to unlock features like distributed tracing, secrets management, and deploying to cloud environments, as this functionality is orchestrated by the Encore Platform.

 ## Join the most pioneering developer community